-You can pay your bill in monthly installments by enrolling in a Nelnet Payment Plan (by your due date) for a enrollment fee of $40.
-Payment plans are available for fall and spring only.
+You can pay your bill in monthly installments by enrolling in a Nelnet Payment Plan (by your due date).
 To enroll, log into CUNYfirst Self-Service and go to your Student Center.
 Go to Finances, and select Enroll/Manage Payment Plan.
 I dropped my classes.
 Why am I still being charged?

 Most likely, you dropped your classes after the semester began.
 The liability period is posted in each term's Bursar Information Letter.I have a Bursar Hold/Stop; can I still register?